BSA Space is located in the Atlantic Wharf building at 290 Congress Street, Suite 200, Boston, MA 02210.

 Accessible restrooms are located on both the first and second floor of Atlantic Wharf.

 The BSA supports access for everyone.
-Read our full list of services and amenities.

 The BSA, or Boston Society of Architects, is a chapter of the American Institute of Architects.
 It is a nonprofit, professional-service organization with more than 3,500 members.
 Learn more about the BSA's mission, programs, publications and services at architects.org.